Josuephyus/Randomize/README.md

 # Usage and Modification

-1. "open.txt" is what is shown when opened or refreshed.
+"open.txt" is what is shown when opened or refreshed.
-2. "display_#.html" is the format of each selection

-"display.html" has the option for 'arguments' using {#}. "display.html" will take the {#} option (starting from 0) from open.txt.
+It has two sections, the Title and the Additional.

+Title is what is displayed prominantly and what is used when searching for the image.
+Additional is displayed underneath in all modes but 1.
+It's just for clarification.

 There are additional Keybinds...
 - [ Space ] Roll